gitlabhq/gitlabhq/doc/administration/high_availability/redis_source.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## Configure your own Redis server
+## Configuring your own Redis server

 Redis server must be configured to use TCP connection instead of socket, and since Redis `3.2`, you must define a password to receive external